MaterializeInc/materialize/doc/developer/design/20230411_envelope_upsert_order_by_timestamp.md

 Note: As shown in the example above, the errors are still implicitly ordered by offset as we do not persist any extra metadata for them separately.
 A later error with the same key will always overwrite a previous one.

 # Rollout
-This feature will be rolled out behind the unsafe flag.
+This feature will be rolled out behind the unsafe flag, then upgraded to only being available behind a LaunchDarkly flag.

 ## Testing and Observability